-Legal practices, just like other businesses, are starting to reap the benefits of outsourcing.
+Like other businesses, legal practices are starting to reap the benefits of outsourcing.
 More so, partners in these law firms have grasped that they sometimes overload their staff, causing them to move to other firms or to experience burnout.
-To stay within financial limitations, law firms have turned to use a legal virtual assistant.
-This article explores the benefits of outsourcing for legal firms and the core tasks a virtual assistant can take care of.
+To stay within financial limitations, law firms have turned to using a legal virtual assistant.
+This article explores the benefits of outsourcing for legal firms and the core tasks a virtual assistant can handle.

-Therefore, taking on a virtual legal assistant.
-Multitasking can reduce productivity, and managers need to consider delegating their non-core tasks to someone else.
+Therefore, I am taking on a virtual legal assistant.
+Multitasking can reduce productivity, and managers must consider delegating their non-core tasks to someone else.
 Most companies, however, lack the funding to support a full-time onsite employee.
 So, this is understandable, given that an onsite worker comes with additional costs such as the worker’s benefits, taxes, insurance, and the setting up of a workstation.
 Therefore, regardless of size, businesses have opted to outsource as the more efficient alternative.
-Hiring a virtual assistant is cost-effective and offers many other benefits for business owners and managers.
-Moreover, those who multitask ultimately waste up to ten hours per week on admin-related work.
+Hiring a virtual assistant is cost-effective and benefits business owners and managers.
+Moreover, those who multitask ultimately waste up to ten hours weekly on admin-related work.
 Work that can be given to a virtual assistant to sort out would cost much less than must be paid to a lawyer.

 A legal virtual assistant

 A virtual legal assistant provides much-needed help for a legal practitioner.
 As such, this person works remotely as a consultant for a legal firm.
 With more than 28% of lawyers suffering from mental-health-related issues, such as stress and burnout, assistance is highly demanded.
 Undertaking tasks for which one is not skilled causes such stress.
 The quotidian tasks include managing social media or other such admin tasks.
-Such types of tasks are time-consuming and eat into the lawyer’s own time for attending to core tasks.
+Such studies are time-consuming and waste the lawyer’s time attending to core tasks.
 This is where a virtual legal assistant comes in.
 This helpful person will conduct personal and admin-related services for a legal firm.
-The core team can then focus on their own work once the repetitive tasks have been outsourced.
+The core team can then focus on their work once the repetitive tasks have been outsourced.
 A virtual assistant is not limited to undertaking admin work only.
-The assistant can also take on additional, more specialized tasks in the field of law.
+The assistant can also take on more specialized jobs in law.